hankmckinley/hankmckinley.github.io/_pages/about.md

 ## Research Interests

-While I have not yet had the chance to engage in any research under a professor, there are a number of topics I have found encountered in my coursework that I would be interested to pursue in the future.
+While I have not yet had the chance to engage in any research under a professor, there are a number of topics I have encountered in my coursework that I would be interested to pursue more thoroughly in the future.
 A few of those topics I am particularly interest in are:

 * Reinforcement Learning
 * Derivative Pricing